apache/druid/docs/querying/multi-value-dimensions.md

 Note that, for groupBy queries, you could get similar result with a [having spec](having.md) but using a filtered `dimensionSpec` is much more efficient because that gets applied at the lowest level in the query processing pipeline.
 Having specs are applied at the outermost level of groupBy query processing.

+## Disable GroupBy on multivalue columns

+As grouping on multivalue columns causes implicit unnest, users can avoid this behaviour by setting `groupByEnableMultiValueUnnesting` in the query context to `false`.
+This will result the query to error out.